instanda-technicaltest/eShopOnWeb/README.md

 ### Configuring the sample to use SQL Server

-1. By default, the project uses a real database.
-If you want an in memory database, you can add in `appsettings.json`
+1. By default, the project uses an in-memory database.
+If you want to use SQL Server, you can update the setting in `appsettings.json` in /src/Web/ and /src/PublicApi/

     ```json
    {
-       "UseOnlyInMemoryDatabase": true
+       "UseOnlyInMemoryDatabase": false
    }

     ```

 1. Ensure your connection strings in `appsettings.json` point to a local SQL Server instance.
-1. Ensure the tool EF was already installed.
-You can find some help [here](https://docs.microsoft.com/ef/core/miscellaneous/cli/dotnet)

-    ```
-    dotnet tool install --global dotnet-ef
-    ```

-1. Open a command prompt in the Web folder and execute the following commands:

-    ```
-    dotnet restore
-    dotnet tool restore
-    dotnet ef database update -c catalogcontext -p ../Infrastructure/Infrastructure.csproj -s Web.csproj
-    dotnet ef database update -c appidentitydbcontext -p ../Infrastructure/Infrastructure.csproj -s Web.csproj
-    ```

-    These commands will create two separate databases, one for the store's catalog data and shopping cart information, and one for the app's user credentials and identity data.

 1. Run the application.